Recession, Libor, Facebook punish Europe's banks

 ZURICH/FRANKFURT Leading European banks reported dismal profits on Tuesday, blaming everything from the continent's debt crisis and Spain's property market crash to Facebook's disastrous stock market debut.

-Within a space of an hour UBS of Switzerland, Deutsche Bank, BBVA of Spain and Austria's Erste Bank delivered the bad news on an industry already beset by investigations into a number of scandals.
+Within a space of an hour UBS UBSN.VX of Switzerland, Deutsche Bank (DBKGn.DE), BBVA (BBVA.MC) of Spain and Austria's Erste Bank (ERST.VI) delivered the bad news on an industry already beset by investigations into a number of scandals.

 Deutsche Bank, Germany's flagship lender, announced it will axe 1,900 jobs under a plan to cut costs by 3 billion euros ($3.7 billion) and streamline its business.
 New co-Chief Executive Anshu Jain said expectations on profitability had moved "closer to our grim scenario".